-A separate project is needed to track spatial and temporal trends in enforcement activities among tribes, quantify their cumulative enforcement actions, assess changes in threats over time, and relate these activities to biological objectives.
+Develop a separate project to track spatial and temporal trends in enforcement activities among tribes, quantify their cumulative enforcement actions, assess changes in threats over time, and relate these activities to biological objectives.

-Examining the Strengths, Weaknesses, and Causes of Variability in SAR Estimates

-At least three groups in the Basin calculate smolt-to-adult return rates (SARs), and they often report different values.
-Some groups use PIT-tag data (e.g., NOAA-Fisheries, Comparative Survival Study, CSS) whereas others rely on coded-wire tag (CWT) data (e.g., John Skalski's group at the University of Washington).
-Differences arise, in part, because the locations of tag release and recovery often differ among these tag types.
+Examining the Strengths, Weaknesses, and Causes of Variability in SAR Estimates investigators use PIT-tag data (e.g., NOAA-Fisheries, Comparative Survival Study, CSS) whereas others rely on coded-wire tag (CWT) data (e.g., John Skalski's group at the University of Washington; project 1989-107-00).
+Disparities arise, in part, because the different tag types are released and recovered at different locations.
 The project proponents agree that the best choice of data for analysis depends on the particular questions being asked.
-PIT-tags are considered more useful for monitoring smolt and adult survival through the hydrosystem, but CWTs are often preferred for estimating SARs more generally.
+PIT-tags are more useful for tracking smolt and adult survival through the hydrosystem because they can be detected repeatedly at different interrogation sites.
+CWTs typically provide larger sample sizes (i.e., more tags are released and recovered) leading to more precise estimates of overall SAR.
+However, the reliability of SAR estimates also depends on various sources of bias associated with differences between the tag types and their respective sampling regimes.
+Biases related to differences in detection probability or tag loss associated with mortality or shedding are currently being investigated by the Cumulative Survival Study.